suvash/one-time/README.md

 ## Documentation

 The frequently used functions (with industry-standard defaults) are present in the `one-time.core` namespace.
 However, they build on functions present in other namespaces which can always be overridden or extended as needed.
+Documentation on functions in individual namespaces (for the latest release) is available at https://suvash.github.io/one-time/

 ### Secret Key Generation